kfkhwaja/MSAAVE/README.md

 ## Getting Started
 Use this repo to keep track of performance files!!
-Add more intro/installation stuff
+Add more intro/installation stuff If you've never used Git or Github, check out these intros: [Git Tutorial](https://videotutorials.notion.site/Introduction-to-Git-ac396a0697704709a12b6a0e545db049) and [GitHub Tutorial](https://videotutorials.notion.site/Introduction-to-GitHub-202af6f64bbd4299b15f238dcd09d2a7).

 ## Folder Information
 **AVL**: contains AVL run and mass files, images of plots, and data from run cases.